 - –databases denotes an option that guides mysqldump query to create a dump of particular databases.

-- The databasename defines the name of specific database which a user wants to take backup of.
+- The databasename defines the name of a specific database a user wants to take a backup of.

 Mysqldump –user=root –password= --resultfile=c:\backup\test.sql –databases test.sql –databases test

-Taking backup of multiple databases by mysqldump tool.
+I am taking backups of multiple databases using by mysqldump tool.

-Following is the command that backups data of multiple databases from the MySQL Server by stating the list of MySQL database names which is placed after the –database option:
+To back up data from multiple databases on the MySQL Server, you can use the following command, specifying the list of MySQL database names after the –database option:

 mysqldump -- user=<username> -- password=<password> -- resultfile=<backup_file_path> -- databases <databasename1>[, < databasename2>,< databasename3>,…]